NLP-python-pilot/final_assignment/README.md

 ![Alt text](images/tokenizer_class.png)

 Let's focus on the encoding section `tokenizer.encode(text)`.
 In this step, the sample text is tokenized into tokens (tokenization) and then transfromed into token IDs.
-If you carefully see at the image, you will find you need a "vocabulary" to make this last step happen.
+If you carefully look at the image, you will find you need a "vocabulary" to make this last step happen.

 How do you create a vocabulary?
 It depends on the training dataset you are using to train your LLM.
-For instance, imagine your training data all the information available from wikipedia.
+For instance, imagine your training data is all the information available in wikipedia.
 Then, you will create a python script that does 3 things:
 1) reads everything from wikipedia
 2) tokenize the input text
 3) saves each token and its corresponding number into a dictionary.
 (See image below)